 Database Table Testing

 Table testing performs several checks on the data mapping structure.
 It checks that the fields in the front end and back end are compatible with each other.
 It validates the length of the database fields.
-And it confirms whether there are any unmapped database tables or columns that need to be addressed.
+And it confirms whether there are any unmapped database tables or columns that you need to address.

 Database Server Validations

-Server validations make sure the server is configured according to requirements.
-It also makes sure anyone trying to access certain areas of the database server have proper authorization.
+Server validations make sure the server configuration meets requirements.
+It also ensures anyone trying to access certain areas of the database server have proper authorization.
 This is an important step in keeping the database safe and secure for its users.
 Finally, the server validation makes sure the server can handle the maximum number of transactions at once.

 For example, a server validation for a banking app would check to make sure the server could handle the financial transaction of a set number of users and that all users could only access their own information.